Prateek0000007/task2_internship/README.md

 - **Not a phishing attempt**.
 - Marked as spam **due to Gmail heuristics**, not due to malicious behavior.
 - Legitimate newsletter from Visme, authenticated and professionally written.
+  ----
+  Key learnings:
+  🔐 1.
+The Three Pillars of Email Authentication Protocol	Purpose	What It Checks
+SPF (Sender Policy Framework)	Verifies sender’s IP address	Confirms if the sending server is authorized by the domain DKIM (DomainKeys Identified Mail)	Verifies message integrity	Uses digital signature to check if email was tampered with DMARC (Domain-based Message Authentication, Reporting & Conformance)	Aligns SPF/DKIM with sender domain	Gives domain owners control over how to handle unauthenticated emails

+🔎 2.
+How to Spot a Phishing Email (Sample 1) Suspicious sender address (e.g., x@webnotifications[.]net)

+Urgent language and threats like suspension in 48 hours

+Deceptive links/buttons ("Review Details") without revealing real URLs

+Lack of personalization, vague branding

+Email fails DKIM authentication, indicating spoofing is likely

+🛑 This email was not from a verified sender and triggered multiple red flags.

+✅ 3.
+Not All Spam is Phishing (Sample 2)
+Sample 2 was from updates@visme.co, a legitimate sender.

+All authentication checks (SPF, DKIM, DMARC) passed

+Content was promotional, not malicious

+Gmail flagged it as spam based on user reports or marketing content, not threat detection

+📥 This is an example of false-positive spam, not phishing.

+🧠 Final Takeaways
+Always check full headers before assuming an email is phishing.

+Use tools like MXToolbox or Gmail’s "Show Original" for reliable analysis.

+Even if SPF and DKIM pass, context and content matter — phishing often relies on social engineering.